This is the second post in our series, What HBS is Looking For.

 So, HBS wants “analytical aptitude and appetite.”
 Hardly a surprise.
 You might be tempted to simply skim that section of the website message without giving it much thought.

 Maybe it’s not as obvious as it sounds.
-Let’s take a look.
+Let’s break it down.

-Analytical: This concept encompasses a range of things – quantitative methods, various tools and processes such as decision trees and FMEA, mental objectivity, an exacting attitude.
+This word encompasses a range of things – quantitative methods, various tools and processes such as decision trees and FMEA, mental and intellectual objectivity, an exacting attitude.
 Parsing the relationship between a whole and its parts.
 Pursuing root causes.

 • Do you use objective analysis in understanding past events, planning future actions and strategies, and making decisions?

-• Do you respect results and outcomes determined by analysis when they don’t jive with your preconceptions, ideologies, or preferences?
+• Do you respect results and outcomes determined by objective analysis even when they don’t jive with your preconceptions, ideologies, or preferences?

 • Does your analytic mindset allow you to be comfortable with – even relish – ambiguity and uncertainty?

 • Do you help your teammates understand and use analytic approaches and thinking?

 • Do you use language effectively as an analytic tool, e.g., when the team is facing a muddle, are you the one who can verbally separate the threads, clarify them, and guide the team to understand their relative weight and importance?